Lawsuits filed days after deadly Missouri Amtrak crash - NewsBreak

 The first lawsuits have been filed only days after an Amtrak train collision and derailment in rural Missouri that left four people dead and injured up to 150 others.

+In a federal lawsuit filed Friday, surviving passenger Janet Williams of Dubuque, Iowa, named Amtrak, BNSF Railway Co. and MS Contracting LLC, the employer of the dump truck driver whose vehicle was struck by the train.
+The complaint alleges negligent design of the railroad crossing near the town of Mendon, and says the train was packed with too many riders, creating “cattle car conditions.”

-Amtrak and BNSF Railway Co. filed a federal lawsuit Thursday against the concrete contracting company that owns the dump truck hit Monday by the passenger train, the Kansas City Star reported.
-That lawsuit blames MS Contracting, of Brookfield, Missouri, for the crash, saying the train was "clearly visible" and that truck driver was careless in crossing the tracks.
+On Thursday, Amtrak and BNSF Railway filed a federal lawsuit against MS Contracting, the Kansas City Star reported .
+That lawsuit said the train was “clearly visible” and that the truck driver was careless in crossing the tracks.

 The crossing where the collision occurred has no lights, signals or gates to warn of an approaching train.
-Before the crash, area residents had expressed concerns about the safety of the crossing, described by locals and a federal transportation safety official as very steep.
+Area residents had previously expressed concerns about the safety of the crossing, described by locals and a federal transportation safety official as very steep.
 Chariton County leaders have been pushing for a safety upgrade at the railroad crossing for nearly three years, presiding county commissioner Evan Emmerich said this week.

 The truck driver, Billy Barton II, 54, of Brookfield, died in the collision, along with three passengers on the train.
-His widow, Erin Barton, also sued Thursday, filing a wrongful-death lawsuit in state court against Chariton County and a BNSF official that cited the crossing as unsafe.
+His widow, Erin Barton, on Thursday filed a wrongful-death lawsuit in state court against Chariton County and a BNSF official who cited the crossing as unsafe.

-Chariton County Attorney Brandon Shelton did not immediately return a phone message left Friday morning by The Associated Press seeking comment on the lawsuit.
+Chariton County Attorney Brandon Shelton did not immediately return a phone message left Friday.

 Comments / 0